The gluten free diet All you need to know about the diet that will make you well again

 If you have coeliac disease and eat gluten by mistake, you would usually start to have symptoms a few hours after eating it and the symptoms can last from a few hours to several days.
 The effects vary from person to person and depend on how much gluten you’ve eaten, how sensitive you are and how long you have been on a gluten free diet.

 If you make the occasional mistake and eat gluten by accident, it’s unlikely to cause lasting gut damage.
 It's a learning process and we can support you and help you because we understand what you are going through.
-Our helpline is staffed with dietitians and food experts who are here to help you with advice and support.
-Call us on 0333 332 2033.
+Our Helpline is staffed with dietitians and food experts who are here to help you with advice and support, so call us today on 0333 332 2033.
+We're here to help.

 What to do if you have symptoms